The 2023 Women in Agile Scholarship Purpose

 - Must demonstrate a case of funding necessity, examples include instances where employer declines to pay for training, self employed, in career transition, furlough, self-funding contract consultant.
 Demonstrating the necessity includes but not limited to an excerpt of company policy, a decline message from your employer, etc.

-- Must demonstrate a clear case on how the requested training will enhance career growth and engagement in the Agile community;
+- Must demonstrate a clear case on how the requested event will enhance career growth and engagement in the Agile community;

 - Intended for professionals active or in transition, as opposed to full-time students;